pasientskyhosting/ps-ssh-auth/README.md

 ssh-auth
 ========

+ssh-auth is a simple little Go program that connects to a privacyIDEA server and asks for the users public ssh keys.
+This way you can centralize the management of all user's SSH keys within privacyIDEA.

 > privacyIDEA is an open solution for strong two-factor authentication like OTP tokens, SMS, smartphones or SSH keys.
 Using privacyIDEA you can enhance your existing applications like local login (PAM, Windows Credential Provider), VPN, remote access, SSH connections, access to web sites or web portals with a second factor during authentication.
 Thus boosting the security of your existing applications.

-ssh-auth is a simple little Go program that connects to a privacyIDEA server and asks for SSH auth keys for the machine.
-This is used to centralize the tokens and make the user management easier.

 Config options
 --------------